The Token Economy - Engineering an AI's Working Memory

 }

-This isn’t merely about shortening text.
-It’s about semantic abstraction.
-We’re leveraging the LLM’s understanding capabilities to extract the core meaning and salient points from a chunk of dialogue.
-A good summarisation prompt (which we’ll explore in more detail when we discuss prompt engineering in Part 4) instructs the LLM not just to reduce word count, but to retain critical information: names, dates, key decisions, user preferences.
-This means the summary contains far more “meaning per token” than the raw messages, making it a highly efficient form of context.
+This isn’t merely shortening text.
+It’s semantic abstraction.
+We’re using the LLM’s understanding capabilities to extract the core meaning and salient points from a chunk of dialogue.
+A good summarisation prompt (more on prompt engineering in Part 4) instructs the LLM not just to reduce word count, but to retain critical information: names, dates, key decisions, user preferences.
+The summary contains far more “meaning per token” than the raw messages, making it a highly efficient form of context.

-By replacing, say, 500 tokens of raw messages with a 50-token summary, we’ve achieved a 90% reduction in context window footprint for that segment, without losing the essential thread of the conversation.
-This is pure gold in the token economy.
+By replacing, say, 500 tokens of raw messages with a 50-token summary, we’ve achieved a 90% reduction in context window footprint for that segment, without losing the essential thread.
+That’s pure gold in the token economy.

-If you are a user of Claude Code, you may have seen this in action.
-Claude Code uses a similar technique to manage the context window, but with a more sophisticated summarisation (they run it when the context length/usage is reaching 90-95% - this is a great approach because it introduces dynamic context management).
+If you’re a Claude Code user, you may have seen this in action.
+Claude Code uses a similar technique to manage the context window, but with more sophisticated summarisation (they trigger it when context usage hits 90-95%, which makes it dynamic context management).
 They call the process

 compacting.

-Another thing to consider is that different LLMs can be used for different purposes.
-For example, you could use a “pro” model for summarisation and a “basic” model for chat.
-This allows you to optimise for different tasks and costs.
+Another thing to consider: different LLMs can be used for different purposes.
+You could use a “pro” model for summarisation and a “basic” model for chat.
+This lets you optimise for different tasks and costs.

 What’s Next?
 The Limits of the “Now”

-However, this STCM, by its very design, remains a conversational echo chamber.
+But the STCM, by design, remains a conversational echo chamber.
 It knows everything about this chat, but nothing about that chat you had last week.
-To elevate our AI beyond this limitation, to give it true, enduring knowledge that spans across all interactions, we need a different kind of memory.
+To push our AI beyond this limitation, to give it enduring knowledge that spans all interactions, we need a different kind of memory.

-In Part 3, we’ll embark on a journey into the vast, semantic landscape of Long-Term Semantic Memory, where we’ll explore vector embeddings, cloud-based storage, and the revolutionary concept of searching by meaning.
-Stay tuned!
+In Part 3, we’ll get into the Long-Term Semantic Memory: vector embeddings, cloud-based storage, and searching by meaning.
+Stay tuned.